alexkitching/Arduino-Car/README.md

 However the Car overall was fun to play with and work on with both the software side and hardware side.

+Video of the car in action and explanation:  https://www.youtube.com/watch?v=zTIzrPrv4cc

  **Features:** <br/>
  Bluetooth Remote Control <br/>
  2 Wheel Drive Steering <br/>